Overuse of steroids in women can have adverse side-effects, leading to bodily dysfunction. Learn more in this guide on androgens.

 What are the consequences of an overproduction of androgens?

-In some cases, an overproduction of androgens can occur .
-We talk about hyperandrogenism.
-This dysfunction is generally diagnosed in women and manifests itself through various symptoms such as:
+In some cases, an overproduction of androgens can occur.
+We talk about hyperandrogenism, this is a dysfunction generally diagnosed in women that manifests itself through various symptoms such as:

 - The establishment of persistent acne in certain subjects;